froggercat-just-for-fun/gloomy-bot/README.md

 * Star Ocean Anamnesis
   * [x] Airtable sheet with full data store
   * [] Easier UI via discord.
+    * Auto-generate my Daily Results record to associate with my bars
+    * Guess at which mutual i'm typing so I don't have to type full names and crap
+    * Give me some quick stats on the mutual after I enter in the data
+    * Provide a querying mechanism to see how a given mutual is doing
+    * Ideally ... somehow improve the godawful speed of the Airtable UI things, I'm pretty sure it loads in all of the connected records in memory when I load a record tile.
   * [] Importing data from the global soa spreadsheet?
   * [] Inventory management?
   * [] Bar suggestions